Fliegerführer Atlantik: 1943: the living corpse

 From 3 June 1943, V./KG 40 increased fighter patrols prompting RAF Fighter Command to send flights of four de Havilland Mosquito long range aircraft to protect Coastal Command patrols.
 V./KG 2 began converting from the Do 217 to Messerschmitt Me 410 for fighter operations.
-U-boat command ordered all submarines to travel in groups of three to four in daylight on the surface through the Bay, and fight it out with their powerful anti-aircraft artillery if intercepted.
-The OKL placed faith in the Ju 88C-6, then R-2 fighters, to hold off the air attacks.
-ZG 1 was transferred to the Bay of Biscay in July but unsustainable losses were suffered reducing the number of experienced crews causing probable morale problems.
+U-boat command ordered all submarines to travel in groups of three to four in daylight on the surface through the Bay and to fight it out with their powerful anti-aircraft artillery if intercepted.
+OKL placed faith in the Ju 88C-6, then R-2 fighters, to hold off the air attacks.
+ZG 1 was transferred to the Bay of Biscay in July but unsustainable losses were suffered reducing the number of experienced crews, affecting morale.
 In "Black May", 1943, ZG 1 was called into action with greater frequency as the U-boats were driven from the Atlantic Gap.
-The lack of combat training was expose and losses rose.
+The lack of combat training was exposed and losses rose.
 A notable incident was the death of film star, Leslie Howard, killed when shot own by a Ju 88 from V./KG 40.
 Five fighters were lost in May 1943, a further four in June to 11 in July.
 In August and September 1943 five aircraft were lost in each month.
 The size of Fliegerführer Atlantik remained minuscule.
-On 10 July 1943 V./KG 40 and III./KG 40 were the only gruppen (groups) available.
-1./SAGr 128 with Ar 196 an Fw 190 with Aufklstaffel (see) 222 were squadron-size strength units; the latter possessed Blohm & Voss BV 222.
+On 10 July 1943 V./KG 40 and III./KG 40 were the only Gruppen (wings) available.
+1./SAGr 128 with Ar 196 and FW 190 with Aufklstaffel (see) 222 were squadron-size strength units; the latter possessed Blohm & Voss BV 222.

 In February 1943, with the battle of the Atlantic reaching a climax, Dönitz demanded long-range aircraft from Göring but was rebuffed.
 Hitler intervened and ordered six Blohm & Voss BV 222 into the Atlantic but they did not become available until the summer because of the procrastination of the general staff.
-Only four Junkers Ju 290s and 10 modified Ju 88H aircraft were made available before the defeat of U-boats in Black May.
+Only four Junkers Ju 290s and ten modified Ju 88H aircraft were made available before the defeat of U-boats in Black May.
 Kessler intended to use the BV 222s in 24-hour flights over the Atlantic where they could refuel from U-boat tankers at the Azores.
-Göring informed Dönitz that the He 177 could not be made available before the autumn, but the Messerschmitt Me 264 Amerika-Bomber had made its maiden flight eight weeks before and was still under development.
-Kessler had support from Sperrle, who optimistically told him that he hoped to create a further Fliegerkorps, named the III, with 22 Gruppen Kessler remarked that with such a fleet he could destroy 500,000 tons of shipping.
+Göring informed Dönitz that the He 177 could not be made available before the autumn but the Messerschmitt Me 264 Amerika-Bomber had made its maiden flight eight weeks before and was still under development.
+Kessler had support from Sperrle, who optimistically told him that he hoped to create a new Fliegerkorps III, with 22 Gruppen Kessler remarked that with such a fleet he could destroy 500,000 tons of shipping.
 In mid-March 1943, the Condor force had doubled to 39 aircraft although they could fly no more than 100 sorties per month.